-This Community and Social Infrastructure Audit has identified and established a certain level of existing social infrastructure provision within and bordering the c.
+This Community and Social and Cultural Infrastructure Audit has identified and established a certain level of existing social infrastructure provision within and bordering the c.
 750m to 1km study area.
 The audit seeks to establish whether or not the subject site is well served in terms of existing social infrastructure provision and identify its capacity to support demand generated by population uplift arising from the proposed development.
 The baseline study undertaken identified a wide range of services which contribute to a high quality of life for residents, with more than 80 no. facilities located in close proximity to the subject site.
+The level of provision will be greatly enhanced by the delivery of the Phase 1 scheme and the proposed Athletics Track, a capital project that the Local Authority are committed to delivering with direct contribution from the Land Development Agency as discussed in more detail in Section 6 of this Report.